zinka88/Identifying-Groups/README.md

-# Code for "Identifying Unprofitable Groups in the Health Care System"
+# Code for "Identifying Undercompensated Groups Defined by Multiple Attributes in Risk Adjustment"
 Code for identifying groups under and overpredicted by the health care payment system.

 # Programs